pomme-clic/s-money-documentation/docs/docs/payment/sdd.md

 <Highlight type="danger">

-Do not forget to have an ICS ( ask for on to our Sales) and ...a mandate to ask us a SDD Payin..
+Do not forget to have an SCI (Sepa Creditor Id) ( ask for on to our Sales) and ...a mandate to ask us a SDD Payin..

 </Highlight>